lanewhitmore/BIS_Data_Pipeline/README.md

 ### Data Integrity Controls and Logging

-THe *Pipline Architecture and Process* section highlights logging of successful processing or exceptions, with process Step 4.b explicitly noting a data completeness control.
+The *Pipline Architecture and Process* section highlights logging of successful processing or exceptions, with process Step 4.b explicitly noting a data completeness control.
 These are simply emphasized here as key "non-functional" considerations for an automated pipeline.

 ### Pipeline Architecture and Process